Roasting Coffee In An Air Fryer Is Great But Only If You Do Not Want French Roast

 • You get freshly roasted coffee beans in under 10 minutes.

 • It’s convenient.
-No pans to wash, it plugs into the wall, and you can just shove it to the corner of the counter when you’re done.
+No pans to wash, it plugs into the wall, and you can just shove it into the corner of the counter when you’re done.

 • It does a decent job.
-Light and the medium roast were easy to achieve.
+Light and medium roasts were easy to achieve.

 • There’s no smoke like you get with pan roasting or oven roasting.
 (If you like a bit of smoke, then that is a disadvantage).